Houston Cougars: Athletic facilities

 Most of the university's major sports facilities are located along Cullen Boulevard, the central traffic artery through the campus.
 At times in the past, some of the university's teams have played their home games at off-campus venues such as the Astrodome and Rice Stadium.
-The men's golf program competes off campus because it does not have a dedicated golf course on campus.
+The golf programs compete off campus because they do not have a dedicated golf course on campus.
 University of Houston's current sports facilities include the following: